 UK projects regularly face marginal painting conditions between October and April, when air temperatures hover near the minimum +5 °C threshold and humidity stays high.
 Checking the actual wall surface temperature with an infrared thermometer is essential in winter because north-facing masonry often sits 3–5 °C below the ambient air temperature — meaning the wall can be below threshold even when the weather forecast looks acceptable.

 For temperatures between 0 °C and +5 °C, Atlas Eskimo setting accelerator can be added to the paint to maintain curing performance.
-This extends the usable painting season into late autumn and early spring without compromising the hydrophobic film quality.
-The accelerator also helps when humidity exceeds 80 %, a common condition during UK mornings when dew has not yet evaporated from the substrate.
-Without it, painting below +5 °C risks incomplete film formation — the coating may appear dry but will lack the full water-repellent and vapour-permeable properties that justify the investment in a silicone system.
+The additive extends the usable painting season into late autumn and early spring without compromising the hydrophobic film quality, and it also helps when humidity exceeds 80 % — a common UK morning condition when dew has not yet evaporated from the substrate.
+The Eskimo dose for Atlas Salta is reduced from the render rate to 0.15 kg per 10 L tin, mixed in immediately before application.
+Without the additive, painting below +5 °C risks incomplete film formation: the coating may appear dry but lacks the full water-repellent and vapour-permeable properties that justify the investment in a silicone system.

 Trade Tips and Common Mistakes to Avoid